MYwavePSSD/InterviewQuestion-UI-UX/README.md

 ## Task
 1. Create a prototype based on below persona, user story and acceptance crieteria
-2. Share the prototype URL back to recuitment_mywave@mywave.biz
+2. Share the prototype URL back to pssd_management@mywave.biz
 3. Do share your justification on your design.

 ### Persona 1: